serverboards/exosql/README.md

 Creating new ones is a very straightforward process.
 The HTTP example can be followed.

+This is not intended a full database system, but to be embedded into other Elixir programs and accessible from them by end users.
+As such it does contain only some basic extractors that are needed for proper testing.

 ## Using ExoSQL

 There is no formal documentation yet, but you can check the `esql_test.exs` file